EasyScience/EasyReflectometryLib/_sources/installation.rst.txt

 .. code-block:: console

-    $ pip install orsopy
+    $ pip install EasyReflectometry

-This is the preferred method to install orsopy, as it will always install the most recent stable release.
+This is the preferred method to install EasyReflectometry, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.